Skip to content

 }

-"HL context set: ID=%s Parent=%s Level=%s", hl_id, parent_id, level
+logger.debug("HL context set: ID=%s Parent=%s Level=%s", hl_id, parent_id, level)

-def _handle_kde_segments(self, parts: List[str], seg_id: str) -> None:
+def _handle_kde_segments(self, parts: list[str], seg_id: str) -> None:

 if not self.active_hl: